ForgottenGamePreservations/GundamBattleAssault2Definitive/README.md

-# Gundam Battle Assault 2 - All Mechs
+# Gundam Battle Assault 2 - Definitive

 A romhack of the PlayStation game Gundam Battle Assault 2 (NTSC-U) that makes the whole roster playable and adds the two game modes the retail disc has announcer voices for but no menu rows.